Skip to Content

 • Tenderness or mild pain

 In some cases, secondary issues can develop if bites are repeatedly scratched or if the skin becomes infected.
-Signs of a possible infection can include increased warmth, pus, or spreading redness around the area.
+Signs of possible infection can include increased warmth, pus, or spreading redness.

-Some people may experience more generalized symptoms after multiple bites or if they are sensitive to insect saliva or venom, such as:
+Some people may also experience broader symptoms after multiple bites or sensitivity to saliva/venom, such as:

 • Widespread rash or hives